Kristfur/powdery_mildew_detection/README.md

 ### Output Layer

-A dense layer with 2 nodes, activation function of softmax to ensure the output is one or the other, healthy or powdery mildew
+A dense layer with 2 nodes, activation function of softmax to ensure the output is one or the other, healthy or powdery mildew.

 ### Model Refinement